 Can I Get EI If I Can’t Work Due To A Car Accident?

-Yes, you can collect employment insurance (EI) benefits if you’re hurt in a car accident and can’t work as a result.
-More specifically, you can receive these benefits for 15 weeks after an accident that prevents you from continuing to work for more than 2 weeks.
+Yes.
+You can collect Employment Insurance (EI) sickness benefits if you’re hurt in a car accident and can’t work as a result.
+You can typically receive these benefits for up to 15 weeks after an accident that prevents you from working for more than 2 weeks.
+EI sickness benefits stack with provincial accident benefits like IRB in most cases — though the interaction depends on your province.

 Does Worker’s Compensation Cover Me If I’m In A Car Accident?